hwmike1617/sgrainfall/Readme.md

 ## Recommendations
 Proper UV lighting system installation is required to provide constant amount (6-8 hours) of daily sunshine hours throughout the whole year.

 There is a need to erect proper irrigation and reservoir systems.
-The reservoir will stored the rain water from those months with high number of rainy days or total rainfall.
+The reservoir will stored the rain water from those months with high number of rainy days.
 In turn, the reservoir will use the irrigation system to supply water to the vegetables.

-A proper drainage system is also required for months that have a high number of rainy days or total rainfall.
-Poor drainage can affect the growth of vegetables. [(source)](https://indiaagronet.com/indiaagronet/water_management/CONTENTS/Excess%20Water.htm)
+A proper drainage system is also required for months that have a high number of rainy days to prevent over flooding of the soil.
+This will lead to poor soil aeration and temperature.
+Poor drainage can lead to increase in pestilences of vegetables.
+These can all affect the growth of vegetables. [(source)](https://indiaagronet.com/indiaagronet/water_management/CONTENTS/Excess%20Water.htm)